-Finding a focus.
 Taking time to focus can help you clarify what you want to achieve and measure progress toward your goals.
 Many funders focus on a particular field of interest, population, or geography.
 Others focus by strategy (e.g., building technology capacity) and bolster a range of grantees by applying those strategies.
 There is no one right way to settle on a focus, and many funders consider a combination of factors to determine theirs, including passions, values, and critical community needs.
-See the article “Choosing a Focus”

-Becoming impact-driven.
 Individuals engage in philanthropy for many reasons, and many consciously put impact front and center at some point in the philanthropic journey.
 Some are motivated by impact from the start; others, after years of giving.
-See our resources on philanthropic impact and recent blog posts on philanthropic impact
+See our resources on philanthropic impact

-Employing assets beyond dollars.
 Many funders complement their giving with a wide range of nondollar strategies: knowledge about community needs, power as public figures, reputation, freedom, expertise, and time.
 Few set out to apply these resources from the start; instead, many find themselves drawn into this powerful work by their impulses to offer help and by recognizing the value of these assets to nonprofits and their clients.
-See our primer 20 Ways to Make a Difference
+See our publication 20 Ways to Make a Difference

-Managing leadership succession.
 Leadership succession takes many forms in philanthropy: engaging the next generation, hiring a first CEO, replacing a top administrator, or bringing on new board members.
-See our primer Hiring Great Staff and our recent blog posts on leadership succession
+See our publication Hiring Great Staff

-All in all, your philanthropy’s transition points can present opportunities for you to clarify your objectives, engage others, streamline your operations, increase your fulfilment, and ultimately move closer to your goals.
+All in all, your philanthropy’s transition points can present opportunities for you to clarify your objectives, engage others, streamline your operations, increase your fulfillment, and ultimately move closer to your goals.